Controlled rehearsal proof

 What this does not claim

-Controlled proof is not customer enforcement.
+Controlled rehearsal proof is not customer enforcement.